cliosight/Docs/README.md

 }
   ```
 ## JSON body of a Trigger <a name="trigger"></a>
 A trigger is the simplest way to taking action on data and insights.
-Since we are dealing with structured data, it means the basic CRUD operations on table rows based on events.
-As, explained later, when used along with background jobs, it can provide processing ability to forms and reports making it function like a full-fledged cloud-hosted web application.
+Since we are dealing with structured data, it means executing the basic CRUD operations on table rows based on events.
+As explained later, when used along with background jobs, it provides processing ability to UI elements making it a full-fledged cloud-hosted web application.

 ```css
 {